fomightez/yeastmine/evaluation/README.md

 The scripts in this folder are for comparing the results of output from certain scripts in order to evaluate the script realtive to another.

 Sometines you'll produce related information by different means and you may find that you want to compare the results produced in a manner that is more advanced than using the built-in Unix `diff`command.
 These scripts address that.
-They are here because it is common one of the paths to produce output that is easier to compare with computer-assistance involves YeastMine.
+They are here because the use of YeastMine is commonly a route to producing output that is easier to compare with computer-assistance.